NVIDIA/gbm-bench/README.md

 Extended version of airline dataset with a total of 165543376 rows.
 TBD - More info on downloading this dataset!

-## Allstate
-This is the dataset in the Kaggle-AllState claim prediction challenge.
-Link for the dataset is here: https://www.kaggle.com/c/ClaimPredictionChallenge/data Download the 'dictionary.html' and 'train_set.zip' files from this page inside a directory named 'allstate'.

-## BCI
-TODO!
-Brain Computer Interaction dataset.
-This is something I'm not sure how the MS researchers got from.
-A few trivial google-searches were unsuccessful.

 ## Bosch
 Bosch dataset as given out on Kaggle competition here: https://www.kaggle.com/c/bosch-production-line-performance/data.
 Download the